raginimangla/aboutme/docs/PROJECTS.md

 ### **Integration Documentation**

 **Context:** Primavera Cloud integrates with Oracle and third-party applications using APIs, PIMS, plug-ins, or prebuilt connectors and recipes.
 I have been working on the integration documentation since the very beginning and have seen several changes to the integration strategy which required creating documentation from scratch.
-I write the integration documentation for the prebuilt adapters/connectors and recipes for the Construction & Engineering suite of products.
+I write the integration documentation for the prebuilt adapters/connectors and recipes for the C&E suite of products.
 I also created documentation for the Zapier plug-in for Primavera Cloud.

 **Project Links:**